indianautistics/website-indian-autistics/_posts/2021-10-31-happy-halloween.md

 ---
 Hey!

+This was an early post while I was figuring out how to make this site work.
+Feel free to look at it as an example that things can be hard but it's worth doing them anyway :)

 Got this working after some very frustrating trouble with jekyll.
 But it looks like it's working now.

 Whew, nearly got this working the way I prefer, just got some simple forestry layout things to edit =/